Maria Sykes

 3) Find a balance between being authoritative and forceful

-It’s no question that young people are dependent on their parents or role models for direction.
+There’s no question that young people are dependent on their parents or role models for direction.
 However, there is a fine line between guiding and doing.
-Helping foster self-direction in children will allow them go become more self-confident and independent.
+Helping foster self-direction in children will allow them to become more self-confident and independent.
 Pickhardt says, “Dependence on being told can keep the child from acting bold.”

 4) Get excited about trying, trying, and trying again

 In other words, get excited about, even celebrate, learning!
-People rarely realize the process of learning until they’re looking back and realize how much love and effort was required.
+People rarely realize the process of learning until they look back and realize how much love and effort was required.
 The best part?
 It wouldn’t have been possible without instilling that love for learning from their mistakes.
 According to Pickhardt, “consistently trying hard builds more confidence than intermittently doing well.”

 5) Teach them all you know